THOTCON: History

 The conference had approximately 1694 attendees and hosted 11 full-length talks (returning to having only 2 keynotes) and 11 "Turbo" talks as well as 4 2-hour presentation sessions.
+Keynotes were delivered by Emmanuel Goldstein on "The Evolution of Hackers Over the Years" and Katie Nickels on "Your Brain is Lying To You: Lessons from Intelligence to Change How You Think."